What is a Riad? Difference between Riad and Hotel in Morocco

 At the high end of the spectrum are luxury Riads, which are the epitome of opulence and comfort.
 These establishments offer expansive suites, gourmet restaurants, and extensive amenities, including full-service spas with Hammams, large swimming pools, and lush gardens.
 Prices for a night in these luxurious surroundings can range from 300 to 600 Euros.

-An example of a luxury riad is Villa Des Orangers in Marrakech.
-This exquisite riad combines the traditional Moroccan riad architecture with the amenities of a modern luxury hotel, including a spa, multiple pools, and a garden that offers a tranquil escape from the bustling city outside its walls.
+An example of a luxury Riad is Villa Des Orangers in Marrakech.
+This exquisite Riad combines the traditional Moroccan Riad architecture with the amenities of a modern luxury hotel, including a spa, multiple pools, and a garden that offers a tranquil escape from the bustling city outside its walls.

 Spacious rooftop terrace of a Moroccan riad, featuring elegant dining setups and lush plants, with a view of Marrakech’s skyline.